openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer - Same-Device {#use-case-3}

 While browsing the university's home page, the End-User finds a link "request your digital diploma".
 The End-User clicks on this link and is being redirected to a digital Wallet.
 The Wallet notifies the End-User that a Credential Issuer offered to issue a diploma Credential.
-User confirms this inquiry and is taken to the university's Credential issuance service's End-User experience.
+The End-User confirms this inquiry and is taken to the university's Credential issuance service's End-User experience.
 After authenticating at the university and consenting to the issuance of a digital diploma, the End-User is sent back to the Wallet, where she can check the successful creation of the digital diploma.

 ## Credential Offer - Cross-Device (with Information Pre-Submitted by the End-User) {#use-case-4}